 - The Swag Labs iOS Real Device Sample App

 - Local installation of JDK, Maven, and an IDE such as IntelliJ.
-For instructions on installing each of these, see the Java Testing Dependencies training module.

 Step 1: Clone the Sample Project